 Many of you have written books, travel guides or have off-line enterprises.
 Letting people know what you have to offer is a very effective use of social media.

-I post announcements about my latest eBooks, and information about my coaching and consulting business.
+I regularly post announcements about my latest eBooks, and information about my one-on-one coaching and live workshops.
 It’s a highly effective way of getting the word out to prospective customers, and telling them where they can find more information.

 Facebook provides unlimited opportunities to show your followers that you have a personality and (hopefully) a sense of humor.